ManuelVargas1251/plus26/readme.md

 #plus26

-I wanted to seperate my textbook into pdf chapters so that they wouldm't take forever to load when I read them on my phone through dropbox but chrome or some other incorrect numbering of the pages made it so the pages didn't match up at all to the Table of Content.
+I wanted to seperate my textbook into pdf chapters so that they wouldn't take forever to load when I read them on my phone through dropbox but chrome or some other incorrect numbering of the pages made it so the pages didn't match up at all to the Table of Content.
 So I wrote this very specific program to take in a txt file that lists the pages numbers and adds 26 to all the numbers and format them back to look like page numbers.
 That's it.
 That's all it does.

 There were a lot of chapters though which is why I didn't want to sit down with a calculator and to it all manually.
 I've included a test input file, called [chapters.txt](https://github.com/ManuelVargas1251/plus26/blob/master/chapters.txt).

+---
+To compile:

+    cpp -o +26 +26.cpp

+To run:

+    ./+26

 ##Example
 ```
 Chapter 10. p.687-724